thibaultlaurens/tech-notes/fundamentals/05-software-programming.md

 Because of the runtime-specific nature of reflection, it’s more difficult to implement it in a statically-typed language compared to a dynamically-typed language.
 However, it is by no means impossible, as Java, C#, and other modern statically-typed languages allow for both type introspection and reflection.

 It's also easier to implement in interpreted language implementations compared to compiled language implementations.
-This is because as functions, objects, and other data structures are created and invoked at runtime, some sort of runtime system must exist to allocate memory properly.
+This is because as functions, objects, and other data structures are **created and invoked at runtime**, some sort of runtime system must exist to allocate memory properly.
 In an interpreted language implementation, this is simple because the interpreter by default usually provides the runtime system, but compiled language implementations must provide an additional compiler and interpreter that watches program execution throughout its runtime to allow reflection to occur.

 While it has obvious benefits, code that uses reflection is much more difficult to read than non-reflective code, it may make documentation-searching and debugging more difficult, and it opens the doors for really bad things such as code-injection via **eval** statements.